SirRegion/turn-config/machines/dev-workstation/common/enable-server-access.README.md

 ```
 > :warning: Make sure to protected your key with a passphrase!
 Otherwise you would enable direct server access without any password protection!

+### Register your protected ssh key on the server machines.
 To be able to use the `ssh-copy-id` command on Windows you can use either a WSL terminal or the (3rd party) Git Bash
 ```shell
 USERNAME=<Set the name here>